kristine-lee/github-members-directory/README.md

 - Each page displays 10 cards with information about each member, including: username (that links to their Github profile), avatar, name, location, email address, and the number of public repositories they have
 - Clicking the "Next" button fetches the next set of 10 members
-- Fully responsive, minimalist styling with styled-components
+- Responsive, minimalist styling with styled-components
 - Error handling